BradDenver/Preen/readme.md

 which gives the following folder after running `bower install`
 ![](https://raw.github.com/BradDenver/Preen/master/screenshots/basic.png)
 but all I really need for this project is the 4 javascript files.
-So I update my `bower.json` to with a preen property as follows
+So I update my `bower.json` with a preen property as follows
 ```javascript
 {
   "name": "myProject",